 Drones have become more popular among hobbyists & enthusiasts and in the field of robotics – and are customized to behave the desired way.

 Up until now, one of the main challenges faced by people that are in drone programming was the lack of structured and comprehensive learning resources.
-While this guide will be considerably easier for people that are well versed with the basics of programming, with a little effort, even beginners can hack it.
+While this guide will be considerably easier for people that are well-versed in the basics of programming, with a little effort, even beginners can hack it.

-Yes, it’s possible to program a drone from scratch.
-You, however, need to note that only a few drone models are programmable.
+So, how to program a drone from scratch?
+You’ll need to note that only a few drone models are programmable.
 So, if you’re an expert at coding, you can create a program for your device.
-Even though drones are already equipped with basic programs to make it easy for you to control them via an app or remote device, programming gives you a more unique and effective way of controlling them.
+Even though drones are already equipped with basic programs to make it easy for you to control them via an app or remote device, with programable drones, you’ll have a more unique and effective way of controlling them.
+It is also a good idea to use Arduino drone programming, it is an open-source electronic prototyping platform for creating interactive electronic objects.

 This is where you create one program and pattern for a group of drones.
 This mode of programming is especially used in sky shows—eg. in China.
 In fact, in September 2020, China broke the Trusted Source3,051 drones create spectacular record-breaking light show in China | Guinness World Records At 3:45:39 am on September 20 2020, 3,051 Unmanned Aerial Vehicles took to the skies to break the record for the most Unmanned Aerial Vehicles (UAVs) airborne simultaneously. www.guinnessworldrecords.com for the biggest drone light show.
 There were a total of 3,051 drones at the show, captivating millions of people around the world.